 Introduction

-This Statement of Work (SOW) and any exhibits, appendices, schedules, and attachments to it are made pursuant to the Work Order No. , dated , the terms of which are incorporated herein by reference, by and between (“Honeywell”, “you”, “your”) and Microsoft Corporation (“Microsoft”, “us”, “we”, “our) or Microsoft’s affiliate, and sets forth the services to be performed by us related to (“project”).
+This Statement of Work (SOW) and any exhibits, appendices, schedules, and attachments to it are made pursuant to the Work Order No. , dated , the terms of which are incorporated herein by reference, by and between (“Customer”, “you”, “your”) and Microsoft Corporation (“Microsoft”, “us”, “we”, “our) or Microsoft’s affiliate, and sets forth the services to be performed by us related to (“project”).
 This SOW, together with the Work Order, represents the complete baseline for scope, services, Service Deliverables, and acceptance applicable to this project.
 All changes to this document will be managed in accordance with the Change Management Process defined below.
 Any terms not otherwise defined herein will assume the meanings set forth in the Work Order.

 This SOW and the associated Work Order expire 30 days after their publication date, unless they have been accepted or formally extended in writing by Microsoft.